 Our role in the community was again enhanced in 1965 when ‘The New Hall’ was constructed on the waste land beside the church.
 It brought in many new people to our premises and great social benefits.
 A playgroup was soon started by the Minister’s wife.

 Now in the present day, we are still playing an active part in the community, both through fellowship and fun combined.
-For the younger members of our community, until recently, we ran a Junior Church (Sunday School) and Brownies (see below) also meet regularly at our Church hall.
-If you are interested, please don’t hestitate to come down and see for yourself or ask someone.
-There is still plenty to do as well if you’re not a child though!
+For the younger members of our community, until recently, we ran a Junior Church (Sunday School) and Brownies (see below).
+If you are interested, please don’t hesitate to come down and see for yourself or ask someone.
+There is still plenty to do.
 Activities such as exercise classes, drama and singing groups also take place regularly on the premises, or for spiritual enhancement the Church is open for prayer on Wednesday mornings.

 Brownies – the first 85 years

-The 5th Lee South Brownies were registered on the 1st December 1928 as the 13th South Lewisham Pack.
+The 5th Lee South Brownies were registered on 1st December 1928 as the 13th South Lewisham Pack.
 Then in 1933 they were re-registered as the 5th Lee Pack, finally changing to the 5th Lee South Pack in 1953.

-During the 85 years there have been just four Brown Owls.
+During the 85 years there were just four Brown Owls.
 With Pops, Susan Penlerick, Ethel Cornell and most recently Claire Pennycard, but there have been many more helpers along the way to assist.
-Susan Penlerick was Tawny Owl for Pops, before becoming Brown Owl herself, and Pam Miller was Tawny Owl for Ethel for a long time, before becoming the present Snowy Owl.
+Susan Penlerick was Tawny Owl for Pops, before becoming Brown Owl herself, and Pam Miller was Tawny Owl for Ethel for a long time, before becoming Snowy Owl.

-During the 85 years hundreds of girls from the area have passed through the church hall doors on a Wednesday night and every girl that passes through those doors will be read the Brownie Story, learn her promise and her law and then make her promise in front of the toadstall.
-Although the Brownie programme, uniform and promise have changed over the years, and new interest badges are created every year, the motto “Lend a Hand” and Brownie Law has not changed.
+During the 85 years hundreds of girls from the area passed through the church hall doors on a Wednesday night and every girl that passed through those doors was read the Brownie Story, learned her promise and her law and then made her promise in front of the toad stall.
+Although the Brownie programme, uniform and promise changed over the years, the motto ‘Lend a Hand’ and Brownie Law has not changed.